MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 ### Friday 21<sup>st</sup>:
 Progress:
-- MA, SSH, and PT had a meeting discussing recent progress.
+- MA, SSH, and TS had a meeting discussing recent progress.
 - MA sent completed health and safety form to SSH.
-- PT forwarded a meeting invitation to SSH with the DSbD program team.
+- TS forwarded a meeting invitation to SSH with the DSbD program team.

 To do:
 - SSH to provide feedback on the Gantt chart and risks/unknowns documents.